fission/fission/Documentation/wip/Multi-tenancy.md

 1. Package-getter-binding

-Every time a user creates a package explicity in a namespace, this rolebinding is created in package's namespace (which is also function's namespace).
+Every time a user creates a package explicitly in a namespace, this rolebinding is created in package's namespace (which is also function's namespace).
 This grants package-getter role to fission-fetcher SA present in the referenced environment's namespace.
 If the package is a source package, then, fission-builder SA present in the environment namespace is also added to this rolebinding.

 Next when the user creates a function in the same namespace, if the function's executor type is newdeploy, then, the fission-fetcher SA present in function namespace is also added to the same rolebinding.